 Sam Jacobs: Let’s learn a little bit more about you as a human being before we dive into sort of the work itself and some of your observations on business.
 You are director of sales at Slack.
 In your words, what do you think Slack does?

 Dannie Herzberg: The general concept is that we’re a collaboration hub but to me, it’s basically one place, virtually, where a company’s culture and knowledge base lives so it’s a way for teams to be able to align in a very productive and fun way around different goals and execute on those really efficiently.

 Goal Setting, With Accountability, is Key To Success

 Sam Jacobs: When you think about the factors that have propelled your career to date and how you ended up here, what do you attribute your success to?
 Your track record at this point is amazing.
 An incredible undergrad school.
 You were part of an IPO at HubSpot.
 You then went to best business school in the country and now you’re at one of the fastest growing technology companies again probably on a path to IPO.
 What do you attribute that success to?

 Dannie Herzberg: I think we have an amazing meritocracy in our world that has very little to do with how fancy your test scores are or school you went to.
-I would say one of the things that helps, at least, accelerate my career, was Pete Caputa introduced this concept to me of writing down and sharing my personal and professional goals.
-It turns out successful sales people are very goal oriented, which is true.
+I would say one of the things that help, at least, accelerate my career, was Pete Caputa introduced this concept to me of writing down and sharing my personal and professional goals.
+It turns out successful salespeople are very goal-oriented, which is true.